 The primary atmospheric emission sources are water vapor and liquid water in clouds.
 These sources also increase the emission retrieved by the sensor and serve to erroneously increase ice concentration.
-Sensitivity studies indicate that these effects can be up to a 10-20% concentration bias for open water, with decreasing effects as sea ice concentration increases (Maslanik, 1992; Oelke, 1997; Andersen et al., 2006).
+Sensitivity studies for SSM/I and SSMIS indicate that these effects can be up to a 10-20% concentration bias for open water, with decreasing effects as sea ice concentration increases (Maslanik, 1992; Oelke, 1997; Andersen et al., 2006).
 Thus, such effects are primarily limited to open water and near-edge sea ice grid cells.
 The weather filters and the 15% threshold remove much of the effect over water, but some artifacts may remain.
+Although the authors are unaware of similar studies for AMSR-E and AMSR2, the effects are likely similar.